Monday, June 15, 2026

 ###

 The City of Richmond Department of Public Works (DPW) is one of only 225 currently accredited public works agencies in the United States.
-DPW’s portfolio comprises a wide array of services to include leaf collection; street, sidewalk, and alley maintenance; trash collection; recycling; grass cutting; graffiti removal; urban forestry; street signs; traffic signals and pavement markings and civil engineering.
-In addition, DPW issues permits for working in the city’s right-of-way; manages Main Street Station and the RVA Bike Share program.
-DPW’s operating budget comes from the general fund of the City of Richmond.
-For more information about DPW services, click here or call 3-1-1
+DPW’s portfolio comprises a wide array of services to include leaf collection; street, sidewalk, and alley maintenance; trash collection; recycling; grass cutting; graffiti removal; urban forestry; civil engineering and capital improvement projects along with the Department of Transportation (DOT).
+DPW delivers essential services that keep the city clean, safe, and healthy.
+The DOT plans, builds and maintains the city’s transportation system to ensure safe, reliable, and equitable mobility for all users.
+The department is responsible for traffic operations, street signs, traffic signals, pavement markings, bike lanes, and transportation programs that support economic vitality, environmental sustainability, and quality of life.
+Guided by the city’s Vision Zero commitment, the DOT works to eliminate traffic-related fatalities and serious injuries through data-driven policies, street design, and community partnerships.
+In addition, the DOT issues permits for working in the city’s right-of-way; manages Main Street Station and the RVA Bike Share Program.
+Report service requests to RVA311.com or call 3-1-1

 Traffic Advisory